Sundridge with Ide Hill: Occupations

-Church Of St Mary's

-In the parish along Church Road lies the Church of St Mary’s which was constructed in 1865 by an architect whose listed name is Cooke.
-The name of the church, as common for Christian churches in the United Kingdom, is dedicated to Saint Mary the Virgin.
-The church has a total seating capacity of 160.
-It is a Grade I listed building due to its "excellent late medieval roofs; very good medieval lychgate".
-This listing makes it only one of the three Grade I listed buildings in the parish.
+Churches

+St Mary's Church in Sundridge is a Grade I listed building, dating from the 12th century and enlarged in the 13th and 15th centuries.

+St Mary's Church in Ide Hill was built in 1865–1866.
+It was designed by C. H. Cooke, and is Grade II* listed.

 Transport

 The M25 otherwise known as the London Orbital Motorway passes through the parish which gives residents direct access into Central and Greater London by car.

 The nearest train station to the parish is Sevenoaks railway station which is around 4.7 miles east in the town of Sevenoaks.
 The station runs on the South Eastern Main Line, which also provides easy access to London.

 Emmetts Garden

 Emmetts Garden is an Edwardian estate located in the parish.
 The estate "covers an area of about 4 acres at the highest point in Kent on the 600-foot sandstone ridge".
-On the estate there is a collection of exotic shrubs, a rose garden, a rock garden and an Arboretum.
+On the estate there is a collection of exotic shrubs, a rose garden, a rock garden and an arboretum.
 It is owned and run by the National Trust because it is considered a place of Historic Interest or Natural Beauty.
 “The estate was created between 1890-1927 by an Edwardian gentleman named Frederick Lubbock as a weekend retreat for his family”.
 The estate was privately owned until 1965 when it opened to the public and came under control of the National Trust.
 In 1987, the estate and the surrounding area was badly damaged by the Great Storm of 1987 in particular the Arboretum.
 It was estimated that the Estate lost “95% of its mature trees” because of the storm.